MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker/overview.md

 	> [!div class="mx-imgBorder"]
 	> ![Select Dependency Tracker from Azure Boards](_img/select-dependency-tracker.png)

-1. To focus on your area of ownership, choose the **Area** that corresponds to the team you want to view dependecies for.
+1. To focus on your area of ownership, choose the **Area** that corresponds to the team you want to view dependencies for.

 	> [!div class="mx-imgBorder"]
 	> ![Select Area](_img/choose-area-path.png)